numerique-gouv/impress/CONTRIBUTING.md

 4.  **Expected vs. Actual Behavior**: Describe what you expected to happen and what actually happened.
 5.  **Labels**: Add appropriate labels to categorize the issue (e.g., bug, feature request, documentation).

+## Selecting an issue

+We use a [GitHub Project](https://github.com/orgs/numerique-gouv/projects/13) in order to prioritize our workload.

+Please check in priority the issues that are in the **todo** column and have a higher priority (P0 -> P2).

 ## Commit Message Format

 All commit messages must adhere to the following format: